Ruby (Kaiser Chiefs song): Certifications

+Release history

 Notable cover versions

+As part of the BBC Electric Proms the song was performed by the Ukulele Orchestra of Great Britain.

 On 19 January 2011, Italian band Elio e le Storie Tese played a cover version of the song at the nationwide TV-show Parla con Me, with lyrics changed into a satiric reference to the Rubygate sex scandal, which then Italian Prime Minister Silvio Berlusconi had just been involved with.